ItaiAxelrad/open-spec/docs/specifications/3_Facility Services/22_Plumbing/226313 Gas Piping for Laboratory and Healthcare Facilities.md

       1. All joints are to be tested with bubble leak detecting solution.
 Test shall start at 60-100 psig pressure in order to reveal large magnitude leaks.
 The test gas shall be UHP argon or nitrogen.
 Leaks shall be repaired under purge.
 Once the line passes the low pressure test, the pressure shall be raised to 200 psig and maintained for 24 hours (after being valved off from the source gas) with no more than a 5 psig pressure loss.
 Any noncompensated pressure loss will be cause for rejection.
    1. Performance Certification:
       1. All piping shall be certified to meet the following maximum requirements after purge and prior to acceptance:
-      1. Moisture content < 2 ppm
+      1. Moisture content &lt; 2 ppm
-   1. Oxygen contents < 2 ppm
+   1. Oxygen contents &lt; 2 ppm
-   1. carbon monoxide < 2 ppm
+   1. carbon monoxide &lt; 2 ppm
-   1. total Hydrocarbons < 1 ppm
+   1. total Hydrocarbons &lt; 1 ppm
-   1. Particulates < 10 particles/ft3 (of size 0.5 microns diameter or larger)
+   1. Particulates &lt; 10 particles/ft3 (of size 0.5 microns diameter or larger)
    1. Labeling:
       1. Use Brady labels or equivalent in compliance with Owner policy.
 Each service drop must have a label and label disc inserted in valve handle.
 Labels shall identify gas in each tube, plus, header location and column number.
 Labeling shall be placed on tubing every 10 feet on straight tube runs, before and after valves, and before and after breaching walls and partitions.
 Tubing 1/2 inch or larger requires labels having print at least 1/2-inch in height.
    1. Line Protection: